Things to do in Whitehorse with kids

 Thrilling year-round adventures for all ages.
 Located at Km 1443 Alaska Highway.

 Indoor recreation fun in the city of Whitehorse, with 3 floors of activities for all ages!
 From fitness tracks, an aquatic centre and Kids Club!

 There is a lot to see and enjoy at the Emerald Lake Ranch.
 A time to relax and enjoy the PEACE & QUIET.
 A place to get away from it all.

 Whether you want a taste of traditional Yukon activities or a full fledged adventure into the back country, you will have a trip that is not only exciting, but memorable with large variety of dogsled and horseback adventures, as well as cabin and lod....

 Enjoy and relax in this family friendly RV Park in a quiet nature setting, only 15 minutes south of Whitehorse Secluded sites in the woods with fire pits!

 700 acres covering 7 distinct habitats teeming with northern Canadian wildlife, ready to give families amazing wildlife encounters in the Yukon!

-Takhini Hot Springs offers a range of activities in every season.
-You can soak, swim and relax in the natural mineral waters of two connected hot pools.
+At Takhini Hot Springs you can soak, swim and relax in the natural mineral waters of their two connected hot pools!